sefinek24/Genshin-Impact-ReShade/README.md

 ## 📥 » How to install?
 Download the latest setup from [my official website](https://sefinek.net/genshin-impact-reshade).

+## ⚠️ » Important
+Do not share screenshots from game with your UID with visible shaders or ReShade overlay!

+## 🎥 » YouTube videos
+Tutorial (outdated): https://www.youtube.com/watch?v=rDeO26RapAk
+New video about launcher: https://www.youtube.com/watch?v=NH8VXLZwBWg

 ## 📝️ » Information
 * If you need help, please join to our [Discord server](https://discord.gg/SVcbaRc7gH).
 * Click [here](https://sefinek.net/genshin-impact-reshade/gallery?page=1) if you want to see more and latest screenshots.
 * Gameplay will be available soon.
 * Main server localization: Poland [Cloudflare - WAW, FRA]

-## 🎥 » YouTube videos
-Tutorial (outdated): https://www.youtube.com/watch?v=rDeO26RapAk
-New video about launcher: https://www.youtube.com/watch?v=NH8VXLZwBWg

-## ⚠️ » Warning
-Do not share screenshots from game with your UID with visible shaders or ReShade overlay!

 ## ✨ » Requirements
 | 💻 Your PC & network                  | 📂 Dependencies • Use installation wizard for automatic install                                                  |